-The unit contains 9 trays which equals to 15 square feet of dehydrating surface space.
+The unit contains nine trays which equals to 15 square feet of dehydrating surface space.
 This allows for enough space to spread out thinner foods such as meat for jerky or fruit leather.

 Since you will be dehydrating a lot of food, you may want to purchase a vacuum sealer to help keep your dehydrated foods fresh for longer periods of time.

-The fans used for this unit are a little noisy, but this is something that can’t be helped too much considering how much food the dehydrator can accommodate.
-These fans also dehydrate food a lot faster with this unit compared to similar brands.
+The fans used for this unit are a little noisy, but this is something that can’t be helped, considering how much food the dehydrator can accommodate.
+These fans also dehydrate food a lot faster compared to similar brands.